nforgeio/neonKUBE/Images/varnish-builder/README.md

 2. Switch to the specified branch.
 3. Build Varnish.
 4. Run unit tests if `CHECK` is defined.
-5. ZIP the `varnishd` binary into a file named like `varnish-6.1.zip`
+5. ZIP the Varnish Cache binaries and other files into `varnish-6.1.zip`
 6. Copy the ZIP file to `/mnt/output`.